phuongtt2a/fedemo/README.md

 3. Delete a selected product category

 ### TODOs
+* Implement new feature - Add products into a product category
 * Clean code - Remove all codes related to "Book", including database scripts, configuration...
 * Support all types of images instead of JPEG only
 * Upgrade UI by using css & change the UX.
 Consider using grid components to display data on the main page